You’re a digital marketer new to B2B and you want to know what B2B internet marketing tools are best for your company.

-SEMRush or Moz Pro are two of the best SEO tools money can buy on the market right now.
+SEMRush or Moz Pro are two of the best SEO tools for B2B that money can buy on the market right now.
 They give similar services, including keyword research, keyword tracking, backlink reporting, and SEO audits, so take your pick.

 I did an in-depth article on SEMrush vs Moz if you want more details.

 Try out SEMRush for free yourself by entering in a URL or keyword below.
 Full disclosure: Since we’ve switched and we’re savvy entrepreneurs, we set up an affiliate account with SEMRush.
 That means that if you try out SEMRush through the tool below and decide to purchase, we get a commission at no extra cost to you.